 For a proposed <regulation> not covered by paragraph 5, each Party shall:

-provide a time period from the date the proposed <regulation> is published, which should normally be at least 30 days; and
+provide a time period from the date the proposed regulation is published, which should normally be at least 30 days; and

 where possible, consider requests to extend the original comment period.

-When a regulatauthority of a Party finalizes its work on a <regulation>, the Party shall, without undue delay make publicly available online:
+When a regulatory authority of a Party finalizes its work on a regulation, the Party shall, without undue delay,[publish] [make publicly available online]:

-the text of the final <regulation>;
+the text of the final regulation;

 the date by which compliance with the <regulation> is mandatory; and

-][, the data, analyses, any impact assessment, and and other information, or a summary thereof, relied upon to develop the final <regulation>.
+[if appropriate] any data, analyses, impact assessment, or other information, or a summary thereof, relied upon to develop the final regulation.

 To the extent possible, each Party shall provide a reasonable time period between the date of publication of the final <regulation> and the date by which compliance with the regulation is mandatory.